Executive Summary

 Why This Matters Now

-In 2018, Amazon scrapped an AI recruiting tool after discovering it penalized resumes containing the word "women's."
-The system had learned from historical hiring data that successful candidates were predominantly male—and encoded that pattern as a feature, not a bug.
+In 2018, Reuters reported that Amazon disbanded an internal AI recruiting tool after discovering it systematically penalized resumes containing the word "women's," including references to women's colleges and women's organizations.
+The system had been trained on a decade of historical hiring data in which successful candidates were predominantly male.
+It learned that pattern and encoded it as a screening criterion.

-This isn't an isolated incident.
-AI systems have been found to discriminate based on race, age, disability status, and other protected characteristics.
-The discrimination is rarely intentional—it emerges from data, design choices, and deployment contexts that seem neutral but produce biased outcomes.
+Amazon's experience was not an outlier.
+Across industries, AI hiring systems have been found to produce differential outcomes based on race, age, disability status, and other protected characteristics.
+The underlying mechanism is consistent: data and design choices that appear neutral on their surface generate biased outputs at scale.

 Definitions and Scope

-Algorithmic bias occurs when AI systems produce systematically unfair outcomes for certain groups.
-In hiring, this typically means differential selection rates based on protected characteristics.
+Algorithmic bias describes the condition in which AI systems produce systematically unfair outcomes for certain demographic groups.
+In hiring, this most commonly manifests as differential selection rates across protected classes.

-Proxy discrimination occurs when a variable correlates with a protected characteristic and is used (intentionally or unintentionally) in decisions.
-Using graduation year as a criterion, for example, serves as a proxy for age.
+Proxy discrimination arises when a variable that correlates with a protected characteristic is used, intentionally or otherwise, as a decision factor.
+Graduation year, for example, functions as a proxy for age.
+University name can proxy for socioeconomic status and race.
+Employment gaps disproportionately affect caregivers and individuals with disabilities.

-Protected characteristics typically include race, gender, age, religion, national origin, disability, and others depending on jurisdiction.
+Protected characteristics under federal law include race, gender, age, religion, national origin, and disability, though state and local jurisdictions frequently extend protections to additional categories.

 Policy Template: AI Hiring Bias Prevention